bsu-cs222-fall25-dll/FinalProject-MyLeague/README.md

 2. **Set up API credentials:**
     - Locate the `.env.example` file at the root of the project
     - Replace `YOUR_API_KEY` so the second line reads: `API_KEY=your_actual_api_key`
-    - Get your API key from [RapidAPI - Tank01 NFL Statistics](https://rapidapi.com/tank01/api/tank01-nfl-live-in-game-real-time-statistics-nfl)
+    - Get your API key from [RapidAPI - Tank01 NFL Statistics](https://rapidapi.com/tank01/api/tank01-nfl-live-in-game-real-time-statistics-nfl) by signing up for the basic subscription.
     - Rename `.env.example` to `.env`

 3. **Build and run the program:**